 Britain in 1914

-Britain’s population was about 46 million and it was considered very overcrowded.
+Britain’s population in 1914 was about 46 million and it was considered very overcrowded.
 From 1900, one in twenty British citizens emigrated to the colonies for a better life.
-In 1912, 300,000 people left Britain.
+In 1912, 300,000 people alone migrated from Britain.
 The majority moved to the United States, Australia and Canada.

 Europe in 1914